ArvindSingh847/nutrimate-task/README.md

 This project is a simple mobile app and web integration task.

 The mobile application sends a request to a deployed Node.js server.
-The server responds with "Hi Hello" and stores the interaction in MongoDB.
+The server responds with "Hi Hello" and stores the interaction in MongoDB Atlas.

 ## Tech Stack